HTTP API

 By default, if convertTo is undefined, the output file type is the same as the input template file type.

-The table below list all accepted convertTo values according to the input template file type.
+The table below lists all accepted convertTo values according to the input template file type.

 And some output file types can have additional options.
 See the dedicated documentation